Best Hike in Malta – Selmun Circular Walk

 Getting here by bus requires taking one to Cirkewwa and getting off at the Barkazza stop in Mellieha.
 This is 15 minutes from Selmun Palace.
 Bus journeys can take longer, so leave plenty of time for that.

 You can get around Malta and Gozo by public transportation, but it takes a lot of time.
 I suggest renting a car.
-Check out Discover Cars for cheap rental cars.
+Check out my guide to renting a car in Malta.

 Getting There: